What do I need to know about dogs if I keep chickens?

 Domestic dogs--including those belonging to you as well as those belonging to other people--are the most common predators of chickens in both suburban and rural areas.

 Most dogs are not trying to kill your birds.
 They simply want to chase, but even chasing can be fatal, because chickens often break their necks trying to get away, or die of heart attacks if they have no where safe to escape.
 In cases where your chickens are neither hurt nor killed by a dog attack, they can still be thrown off laying for days or even several weeks due to the upset.
 If that is all that occurs, though, consider yourself lucky!
+And remember, even a very small dog can scare, hurt, or even kill your chickens.

 A domestic dog that gets into your coop or run will kill your pets indiscriminately, even accidentally.
 If dogs are the culprit, you can find one or more chickens--sometimes an entire flock--laying scattered about with broken necks and just an occasional bite mark.
 Some dogs will simply chase them until they die; some will shake a chicken to death; some will kill with one hard bite and move on to the next... but well fed pet dogs will rarely actually eat a chicken.
 They chase and kill just for fun.
 Most wonderful, sweet, calm and gentle dogs--dogs who would never think of hurting a human being--have chasing and killing instincts when it comes to chickens.